Register Guide for JUUL Merchants

 - Add an age-restricted item to a sale.

-- The cashier verifies the age of the customer by scanning their ID or manually entering the date of birth from their ID.
+- The cashier verifies the age of the customer by scanning their ID, license, or passport or manually entering the date of birth from their ID.

 - To manually enter the customer’s date of birth if unable to scan their ID, tap ‘Manager Entry’.

-- If prompted, enter a Register Manager code and tap ‘Approve’./li>
+If prompted, enter a Register Manager code and tap ‘Approve’.

-- Select a reason for manual entry, then enter the customer’s date of birth./li>
+Select a reason for manual entry, then enter the customer’s date of birth.

 - Verify the information displayed matches the customer's ID and the picture on the ID matches the customer, then tap 'Yes' to confirm or 'No' to cancel.